Church of the Brethren Annual Conference

 Annual Conference also hosts many non-delegates, family and friends of delegates, as well as others interested in the future and direction of the denomination.
 Worship services are central to conference activity.
 Business is conducted daily.
 In addition, educational activities are offered in the form of Insight Sessions, forums and exhibits of denominational programming agencies and related groups.
 Fellowship is enjoyed by all at events like organized breakfasts, lunches and dinners, informal ice cream socials, and at other times between conference activities.
 A full range of age group programming is available for early childhood development, children’s activities, junior high, senior high, young adults, and singles.

-Four agencies are reportable/accountable to the Annual Conference.
-They are Bethany Theological Seminary, Brethren Benefit Trust, Church of the Brethren, and On Earth Peace Assembly.
+Three agencies are reportable/accountable to the Annual Conference.
+They are Bethany Theological Seminary, Brethren Benefit Trust, and On Earth Peace Assembly.
 Part of the membership of the above agencies' boards is elected through the Annual Conference.
 In addition, a mandate requires agencies to present audited financial statements to the Annual Conference.